 - Understand that school anxiety is not bad behavior.
 When it’s time to go to school and your child has a temper tantrum, it can be easy to dismiss it as just being “bad.”

 But in many cases, a child’s anxiety about all things school-related, including going to school, studying, interacting with others, new and changing virus-related policies and procedures may manifest itself as a change in temperament.

 As your child eases back into the school year, it’s important to consider that these outbursts of bad behavior might actually be his or her nerves showing.
 Knowing this reality is an important step in helping handle your child’s anxiety.

 - Talk with your child about his or her fears.
 If your child is experiencing anxiety about school, he or she may feel some level of shame or guilt for those feelings.

 Assure your child that the feelings are normal and that many other children experience them, too.
 Talk with him or her about what’s causing the anxiety.
-It may be an unfamiliar situation, like a new school, or it may be a bigger issue like a fear of failing.
+It may be an unfamiliar situation, like a new school, or it may be a bigger issue like a fear of failing or getting sick.